-COURT ALTERNATIVES FOR THE MENTALLY III
+COURT ALTERNATIVES FOR THE MENTALLY ILL

 For the first time in the 2017-18 fiscal year, the percentage of inmates held on misdemeanor charges with a mental illness who were released within six days exceeded the target of 70%.
-The goal of this program is to move nonviolent mentally ill inmates into treatment as soon as possible.
+The goal of this program is to move nonviolent mentally ill inmates into treatment as and disciplines, found that placing clients in stable housing greatly improved their quality of life and allowed them to engage in their own medical care.